farseerfc/farseerfc/content/tech/pacvis.en.rst

 * chromium etc. GUI Applications
 * Plasma/Gnome etc. Desktop environments

-This largely suit my overall understanding, but some details are interesting to me.
+This largely meet my overall understanding, but some details are interesting to me.
 For example, zsh dependes on gdbm which in-turn depends on bash, which means that you can not get rid of bash even if you only use zsh.
 For another example, python package (which is python3 in Arch Linux) and